top of page

 • Battery charger (pack this in your bag as soon as you've finished charging your batteries!)

-• Wireless or cable shutter release/remote for long exposures (if you do not have, you can use mirror lock-up and the self-timer) - recommended for waterfalls, sunrises, and sunsets
+• Wireless or cable shutter release/remote for long exposures (if you do not have, you can use mirror lock-up and the self-timer)

-• Microfiber cloths, lens pen, or whatever you use to clean your len's glass - consider bringing at least three of these when photographing waterfalls
+• Microfiber cloths, lens pen, or whatever you use to clean your len's glass

 • A rain cover for your bag (some are detachable & easy to forget).
 If you don't have a rain cover, consider bringing a plastic garbage bag.

-• Comfortable bag for carrying desired gear while hiking - please make sure you're comfortable carrying your bag and whatever is in it.
+• Comfortable bag(s) for carrying desired gear while hiking - please make sure you're comfortable carrying your bag and whatever is in it.
 Extra gear can be left in your room or vehicle.
 If doing a backcountry adventure, consider a dry-bag instead of a traditional camera bag.
-For dry-bag tips, please see equipment tips below.
+If you don’t want to carry your full camera bag while hiking, consider bringing a small day pack as well.

 • Camera manual(s) - we'll be discussing settings and I don't necessarily know where to find them in every camera.
 Plus, they come in handy in the event you need to understand a dreaded error code.
+Most can be downloaded as a PDF & saved on your phone.

 • Laptop computer and/or storage device and proper cables & memory card reader IF you wish to clear your cards or look at your images each evening.